marmonkin/portfolio/README.md

 - Resident Evil series
 - Monster Hunter Wilds

-My love for games is the exact reason why I have chosen game design as my career path.
 Every time I play a game I always pay attention to details: when I visit a city or a castle in an RPG, I pay attention to the architecture, the way the buildings are structured, how the streets are laid out; try to imagine how this place would be defended in case of attack.
+When I play shooter games with made up firearms I think if or how this design could work in real life, how I could improve it.

+I developed this approach after playing Dark Souls for the very first time.
+It never seases to amaze me how much detail you can put in a game, that is referred to as "unfinished".
+Every place you visit - littered with tiniest puzzle pieces for people to find and connect.
+Every item you find - meager in words, but so rich in information.

+This game inspired me to become a Game Designer, and to this day inspires me to improve, to some day become one of the greatest.

 # School Projects
 During my years of study in KAMK I have participated in developing some great games that I am very proud of.